ykskb/dax86/README.md

 Currently working on extension of this, adding functionalities such as:

 - SIB
+- Instruction prefixes
+- More registers
 - More instructions
 - More eflags
 - Protection mode
 - Paging
+- more

-and more with comments for note-taking purposes.
+with bunch of comments for note-taking purposes.

 Goal is to make xv86 work on this.